andredesousa/javascript-unit-testing-best-practices/README.md

 A factory function is any function which is not a class or constructor that returns a (presumably new) object.
 In JavaScript, any function can return an object.
-When it does so without the new keyword, it’s a factory function.
+When it does so without the new keyword, it's a factory function.
 Factories can:

 - Help reduce the setup code, especially if we use dependency injection ot to encapsulate complex code;
 - Make each test more readable, since the creation is a single function call that can be in the test itself instead of the setup;
 - Provide flexibility when creating new instances (setting an initial state, for example).

-## Use the prefixes “actual*” and “expected*”
+## Use the prefixes actual and expected

 If we are going to use variables in an equals assertion, prefix the variables with `actual` and `expected`.
 This increases the readability and clarifies the intention of the variable.
-Moreover, it’s harder to mix them up in the equals assertion.
+Moreover, it's harder to mix them up in the equals assertion.

 ```javascript
 it('appends x to the end of the Array', () => {